Call our licensed agents toll free 844.855.0163

 • Exposure (residential vs. commercial neighborhood)

-One part of a state might have higher rates because there is more crime.
+One part of a state might have higher rates because of more crime.
 Another part of the state may have lower rates because severe weather losses are less frequent.

 "It's not one size fits all," Daniel says.

-Living near a full-time fire station with a nearby hydrant plays a role in your home insurance rates.
-The reason an insurer wants a home near a fire department and hydrant is that there is less chance of your home burning down if you live near a fire station.
-Having a hydrant nearby also means that firefighters can start battling a house fire faster than if the hydrant is down the street -- or even miles away.
+Living near a full-time fire station with a nearby hydrant affects your home insurance rates.
+An insurer wants a home near a fire department and hydrant because there is less chance of your home burning down if you live near a fire station.
+Having a hydrant nearby also means firefighters can start battling a house fire faster than if the hydrant is down the street -- or even miles away.

 Methodology